What do you think is the biggest Hype in the context of Future Mobility?

 Oply is your neighbour on wheels.
 Whether you spontaneously need a vehicle or want to book it for a longer trip, whether you're shopping in a furniture store or on a weekend trip: with tailor-made and transparent price models and four different vehicle categories, the car you need is available in every situation - from compact cars to family cars and vans.
 Oply ensures that city dwellers always have a suitable car available in their neighbourhood - without having to own it themselves.
 Oply is a brand of the mobility provider ExaMotive S.A.

 Want to gain more insights?
-Then head to futurice.com/automotive to learn more about our approach to the changing world of the Mobility industry.
+Then head to futurice.com/mobility to learn more about our approach to the changing world of the Mobility industry.